 Have you ever thought about volunteering, and exploring Europe?
-If so the European Voluntary Service (EVS) programme is for you!
+If so the European Solidarity Corps (ESC) programme is for you!

 Where can I go?

 Anywhere in the EU as well as many countries bordering the EU e.g. Armenia, Norway, Serbia.
-(In fact it is possible to do EVS almost anywhere in the world but these further-afield projects involve a more complicated application process).
+(In fact it is possible to do ESC in many places in the world but these further-afield projects involve a more complicated application process).

-- Find a sending organisation – your Youth Information Centre (us!) can help you with this.
+- Find a Sending Organisation here in Ireland – your Youth Information Centre (us!) can help you with this.